daatt/lazycall/tasks/tasks-prd-ai-agent-calling.md

 - Using Next.js 14 with App Router for the web application
 - Prisma with SQLite for local database storage
-- Tailwind CSS for styling
+- Tailwind CSS for styling with custom design system
 - Real-time updates using WebSocket or Server-Sent Events
 - Unit tests should be placed alongside components (e.g., `CallForm.test.tsx`)